The Mercers' Company: History

-The Worshipful Company of Mercers is the premier Livery Company of the City of London and ranks first in the order of precedence of the Companies.
-It is the first of the Great Twelve City Livery Companies.
-Although of even older origin, the company was incorporated under a Royal Charter in 1394, the company's earliest extant Charter.
-The company's aim was to act as a trade association for general merchants, and especially for exporters of wool and importers of velvet, silk and other luxurious fabrics (mercers).
-By the 16th century many members of the company had lost any connection with the original trade.
-Today, the Company exists primarily as a charitable institution, supporting a variety of causes.
-The company's motto is Honor Deo, Latin for "Honour to God".
+Serlo le Mercer was a member of the Company and was one of the negotiators of Magna Carta.

+Although of even older origin, the Company was incorporated under a Royal Charter in 1394, its earliest extant Charter.
+The Company's aim was to act as a trade association for general merchants, and especially for exporters of wool and importers of velvet, silk and other luxurious fabrics (mercers).

+From the 14th century onwards the Company held its meetings in the Hospital of St. Thomas of Acon on Cheapside.